danielwinstonmandela/DicodingCapstone/README.md

 2. **Predictive Agent** 🔬
    - Predicts properties and characteristics of each generated compound
-   - Analyzes stability, solubility, material performance, and reactivity
+   - Analyzes SMILES, Dipole Moment, Polarization, HOMO-LUMO gap, Heat capacity, and number of atoms

 3. **Evaluation Agent** ⚖️
    - Scores and ranks candidate compounds